ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 - `bower install`
 - `ionic setup sass`

-**Note:** If you are starting a brand new project with **_Ionic_** run these commands instead:
+**Note:** If you are starting a brand new project with **_Ionic_**, run these commands instead:
 - `ionic start jsconfuy sidemenu`
 - `cd jsconfuy`
 - `ionic setup sass`

-Finally to see the current state of the project run:
+Finally, to see the current state of the project, run:
 - `ionic serve`

-If you followed the procedure above, after serving the app you can see that the **_Ionic dev server_** is running on `http://localhost:8100` and there you will see one of Ionics starter projects which showcases an app with a side menu.
+If you followed the procedure above, after serving the app, you can see that the **_Ionic dev server_** is running on `http://localhost:8100` and there, you will see one of Ionic's starter projects, which showcases an app with a side menu.

 <img src="https://dl.dropboxusercontent.com/u/30873364/ionWorkshop/iOS%20Simulator%20Screen%20Shot%2020.4.2015%2020.56.55.png" style="width:45%; margin-right:8%; border:1px solid #ccc;">
 <img src="https://dl.dropboxusercontent.com/u/30873364/ionWorkshop/iOS%20Simulator%20Screen%20Shot%2020.4.2015%2020.56.50.png" style="width:45%; border:1px solid #ccc;">